J6 Timeline

 Hundreds of Trump Supporters Begin Marching to the Capitol

-Although a handful of supporters were already at the Capitol by the time of Trump's march announcement, a large wave of supporters from the area surrounding The Ellipse can be seen on CCTV footage of the District beginning their march to the Capitol shortly after 12:15 PM.
+Although a handful of supporters were already at the Capitol by the time of Trump's march announcement, a large wave of supporters from the area surrounding The Ellipse can be seen on CCTV beginning their march to the Capitol shortly after 12:15 PM.

 One such supporter—Ryan Samsel of Pennsylvania—would play a key role in breaching police lines onto restricted Capitol grounds less than 40 minutes later.